 Magnesium chloride works down to -15 F.

 What are the Pros and Cons of Magnesium Chloride?

 Pros: In the lab, magnesium chloride leaches concrete at half the rate of calcium chloride.
 Be careful!
 Lab tests are only models of the real world, and Peters Chemical has a great article debunking Magnesium Chloride in every possible way compared to Calcium Chloride, including concrete leaching in cold temperatures.

-Cons: In 50 lb quantities, magnesium chloride is more than three times as expensive per pound as rock salt.
-It is also much more toxic to plants and landscaping than calcium chloride.
+Cons: Magnesium chloride is no longer widely available.
+If you search for it online, you will probably be redirected to "ice melt" (calcium chloride).
+Magnesium chloride is also much more toxic to plants and landscaping than calcium chloride.
 (If you know a reason to use this stuff, let us know, we think there isn’t one.)

 Why Can’t I Spray My Properties with De-Icing Fluid from the Airport?

 Airplane de-icing fluid is known to chemists as either propylene glycol or ethylene glycol.
 It works immediately and, in large quantities, completely removes ice down to temperatures below -67 °F.